 Password policies help you define the structure and complexity of passwords to be used by an organization.
-The policy is created in such a way that the users are directed to creating more secure passwords which safeguard the integrity of data by unauthorized access.
+The policy is created in such a way that the users are directed to create more secure passwords which safeguard the integrity of data from unauthorized access.

 Below guidelines will allow you to create a strong password.

 - A strong password must be at least 8 characters long.

 - It should not contain any of your personal information - specifically your real name, user name, or even your company name.

 - It must be very unique from your previously used passwords.

 - It should not contain any word spelled